tphoward/OT-Mation_Repo/README.md

   - Tested with Opentrons 3.1
   - Tested with Pandas 0.25.0

-OT-Mation has been tested and succesfully used on both Windows and MacOS machines.
+OT-Mation has been tested and successfully used on both Windows and MacOS machines.

 Python 3.7, and more up to date versions can be dowloaded and installed from the [Python](https://www.python.org/) website.
 Navigate to the downloads section, selecting your version, and operating system.
 The wizard will guide you the rest of the way.